LampriniKyrk/tensorFlow-Proj-Rep/README.md

-Testing parsers for tensor flow
+Image classification and regression for NILM problem